duckdb/duckdb-web/docs/sql/query_syntax/groupby.md

 If the `GROUP BY` clause is specified, the query is always an aggregate query, even if no aggregations are present in the `SELECT` clause.

 When a `GROUP BY` clause is specified, all tuples that have matching data in the grouping columns (i.e., all tuples that belong to the same group) will be combined.
-The values of the grouping columns themselves are unchanged, and any other columns can be combined using an aggregate function (such as `COUNT`, `SUM`, `AVG`, etc).
+The values of the grouping columns themselves are unchanged, and any other columns can be combined using an aggregate function (such as `count`, `sum`, `avg`, etc).

 ## GROUP BY ALL